 - How is their payment track record and timing to make sure you get your money without delay?

-- Do they have a system for calculating taxes, contributions and expenses to ensure that as a contractor you are in compliance with the countries laws?
+- Do they have a system for calculating taxes, contributions, and expenses to ensure that as a contractor you comply with the country’s laws?

 - How much are their fees?

 - How do they deliver their services, either online/automated or through an account manager?